“Samsung’s Galaxy S10 Plus has everything you’d want in a phone, and more.”

 Should you buy it?

 Yes.
-If you’re looking for a new flagship Android phone, and aren’t afraid of big screens, the Galaxy S10 Plus is the phone for you.
+If you’re looking for a new flagship Android phone with a big screen, the Galaxy S10 Plus is the phone for you.